Aouidate/aouidate.github.io/_posts/2025-07-08-Encoding_Sterochemistry.md

 <div style="text-align: justify;">

-These results highlight that <i> Morgan (with chirality), Topological Torsion (with chirality), and MapChiral fingerprints</i> can distinguish between R- and S-enantiomers of thalidomide, and that their sensitivity depends on algorithm design and parameter choices (like radius and chirality settings).
-MapChiral, by encoding atom-pair and chiral information globally, is robust to the radius parameter; Morgan fingerprints exhibit partial discrimination; Topological Torsion with chirality can also distinguish enantiomers (possibly even more stringently than Morgan in this example).
+<p>These results highlight that <i> Morgan (with chirality), Topological Torsion (with chirality), and MapChiral fingerprints</i> can distinguish between R- and S-enantiomers of thalidomide, and that their sensitivity depends on algorithm design and parameter choices (like radius and chirality settings).
+MapChiral, by encoding atom-pair and chiral information globally, is robust to the radius parameter; Morgan fingerprints exhibit partial discrimination; Topological Torsion with chirality can also distinguish enantiomers (possibly even more stringently than Morgan in this example).</p>
 </div>

 # Scientific takeaways and best practices